developer-ech/rc-phone/README.md

 - `customerName`: The name of the customer (will be displayed in the UI)
 - `customerNumber`: The phone number to call (will be pre-filled in the dial pad)
 - `admin=true`: Show the admin panel by default
+- `sip=true`: Show the SIP configuration panel by default

 Example:
 ```